You are here

 • I handled the appeal and now the case is back for re-sentencing.
 Do I continue to use the voucher I had the first time?

 No. You will be provided with a new voucher.
-This is considered a new appointment with a maximum limit of $2100.
+This is considered a new appointment.

 • My case is now on appeal.
 Do I continue to submit my vouchers to the District Court for processing?